apallath/WHAM/README.md

 - Implemented using self-consistent iteration (baseline/debugging)
 - Implemented using log-likelihood maximization for superlinear convergence

-Log-likelihood maximization approaches can use multiple solvers.
-Read the documentation to see which solvers are available.
+Both log-likelihood maximization approaches can use multiple nonlinear optimization algorithms.
+Read the documentation to see which algorithms are available.

 ## References:
 - Shirts, M. R., & Chodera, J. D. (2008).
 Statistically optimal analysis of samples from multiple equilibrium states.
 Journal of Chemical Physics, 129(12).
 [DOI](https://doi.org/10.1063/1.2978177)